All About Peloton Strive Score – [Complete Detailed Guide]

 95% + of max Heart Rate = 8x ( you will reach the maximum effort)

-Zone 4 and 5 are the same because they do not want you to overwork.
-Moreover, Strive scores approve of higher heart rate and higher intensity workouts.
 This way, an individual will achieve their own fitness goals.
 The only thing that you should consider is underlying medical conditions.
 Always recommend your doctor before you use Peloton or the strive score feature.

-Your strive scores will feature on the leader board, and you can easily check your scores as well as those of your friends.
 If you want to leave the board or don’t find this feature right for you, you can back out of the “Strive Score” feature from your settings and continue tracking your heart rate without any score.

 What is a Good Strive Score on Peloton?